top of page

 • Wondering, "Is this really what I want?"

-For many people, those feelings are amplified by real-world pressures, like trying to find financial stability while paying off student loans, facing family or cultural expectations, or navigating spaces where you don’t always see people who look like you.
+For many of us, those feelings are amplified by real-world pressures.
+We might be trying to find financial stability while paying off student loans, facing family or cultural expectations, or navigating spaces where we don’t always see people who look like us.

-The quarter-life crisis is common, and therapy skills can help you navigate this period with more clarity and confidence.
+The quarter-life crisis is common, and therapy skills can help us navigate this period with more clarity and confidence.

 Identity: Who Am I, and What Do I Even Want?

 Our 20s and 30s can feel like a big question mark.
-You’re trying to figure out who you are, what you want, and where you’re going, all while adjusting to a world that suddenly expects you to have your sh*t together.
+We’re trying to figure out who we are, what we want, and where we’re going.
+All of this happens while adjusting to a world that suddenly expects us to have our lives together.

 And then there’s social media.
-One day you see a coworker post about a promotion on LinkedIn, the next your middle school arch-nemesis gets engaged on Instagram, and then your college friend is dancing through London on TikTok (how can she even afford that?).
-You’re wondering if you should work harder to get that new job, get married, or travel more.
-Or maybe you’re just trying to make rent in a new city.
+One day, we see a coworker post about a promotion on LinkedIn.
+The next, our middle school arch-nemesis gets engaged on Instagram.
+Then, our college friend is dancing through London on TikTok (how can she even afford that?).
+We wonder if we should work harder to get that new job, get married, or travel more.
+Or maybe we’re just trying to make rent in a new city.
 It's a lot.

-The good news: there are skills from Cognitive Behavioral Therapy (CBT) that can help you find clarity and reconnect with the life you actually want.
+The good news is that there are skills from Cognitive Behavioral Therapy (CBT) that can help us find clarity and reconnect with the life we actually want.

 Here's how to get started: